Organ Pipe Cactus National Monument

 To get there: Follow Arizona Highway 85 south through Ajo and Why.
 The Monument boundary is only four miles south of Why but the Kris Eggle Visitor Center is 18 miles past the boundary.
 The Mexican border is four miles south of the Visitor Center.

 Organ Pipe Cactus National Monument is always open (no gates at the boundaries anyway).
 The Kris Eggle Visitor Center is open from 8 am to 5 pm every day except Thanksgiving and Christmas.
-Entrance Fees: $8 per vehicle, good for seven days from date of purchase.
-Pedestrian or bicyclist: $4 per person, good for seven days.

 Arch Canyon, Organ Pipe Cactus National Monument